Skip to main content

 Can Peptide Therapy Enhance Cognitive Function?

 Peptide therapies represent a frontier in personalized medicine, using specific amino acid chains to signal highly targeted actions in the body.
-For cognitive enhancement, certain peptides can augment the effects of by directly promoting brain health.
+For cognitive enhancement, certain peptides can augment the effects of hormonal optimization by directly promoting brain health.

 • CJC-1295 / Ipamorelin ∞ This combination stimulates the body’s own production of growth hormone (GH).
 GH has restorative effects throughout the body, including the brain, where it can improve sleep quality and support neuronal health, indirectly boosting cognitive function.